gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle can no longer be run on Java 7, but requires Java 8 as the minimum build JVM version.
 However, you can still use forked compilation and testing to build and test software for Java 6 and above.

+### Tooling API and TestKit require Gradle 2.6 or higher

+The Tooling API can no longer connect to builds using a Gradle version below Gradle 2.6.
+The same applies to builds run through TestKit.

 ### Configuration Avoidance API disallows common configuration errors

 The [configuration avoidance API](userguide/task_configuration_avoidance.html) introduced in Gradle 4.9 allows you to avoid creating and configuring tasks that are never used.